 When communicating with the press, make it clear that, while press are welcome and encouraged to attend, they are also asked to respect the privacy of the speakers and check with each speaker to be sure they are comfortable being on the record.
 Any videotaping should be done as unobtrusively as possible.

-Speakers:
+Theatrical lighting and large up-front cameras should be avoided.
+At the event itself, the MC should reiterate these expectations to members of the press.

-Veterans of any era who served in any capacity are invited to speak.
+Speakers: Veterans of any era who served in any capacity are invited to speak.
 It's best to have several speakers scheduled to start off the event.
-Ideally, veterans from all wars and branches of service should be involved.
+Ideally, veterans from all branches of service should be involved - and a special effort should be made to include veterans from previous generations, as this can provide a valuable sense of perspective.
 After pre-registered speakers go, the host takes speakers from the floor.
 All veterans who attend are welcome to speak, but should not feel pressured to.